 \section{KSW criterion from Lorentzian path integral}

 Originally, the KSW criterion was derived in \cite{Witten:2021nzp}, starting from an Euclidean path integral.
-Here, we would like to obtain the same criterion starting from the Lorentzian path integral (which is arguably the more fundamental starting point) defined by
+Here, we would like to obtain the same criterion starting from the Lorentzian path integral defined by

 The convergence of the path integral requires the following to hold